spatialthoughts/qgis-tutorials/source/docs/3/isometric_buildings.rst

 ====================================
 *Contributed by:* `Steven Kim <https://geographyclub.github.io/>`_

 OpenStreetMap (OSM) is a crowd-sourced global dataset of roads, boundaries, buildings and more.
 It has a growing collection of building footprints across the world with many of them also having height information.
-We will use QGIS expressions to render the building footprint data from OSM as isometric buildings.
+While the accuracy of building height data is notoriously difficult to validate for analysis, we can use QGIS expressions to create a fun artistic isometric rendering from this data.

 Overview of the task